ptrpfa/TicTacToe/train-ml/README.md

 2. Compile the program.<br>
     `gcc -o ml-model ml-model.c`<br><br>
 3. Run the program!<br>
-  - To train the models, ensure the 'train' command line argument is added.
-Do note that by default, the code for running the simulated games against a random computer player to evaluate the model's performance is commented out, as it may take a while to run 1,000,000 games! <br>
-    `./ml-model train ` <br>
   - For normal usage (play against trained model), no additional command line arguments are required <br>
-    `./ml-model`
+    `./ml-model` <br><br>
+  - To train the models, ensure the 'train' command line argument is added. <br>
+    `./ml-model train ` <br><br>
+    *\*By default, the code for running the simulated games against a random computer player to evaluate the model's performance is commented out, as it may take a while to run 1,000,000 games!*

 #### Sample program execution previews
 ---